JoyKarmoker/Laser-Defender/README.md

 now the enemy can move in two wave either in the first wave or in the second wave. depends on which wave has been assigned to it

+Commit-10: Multiple Enemies Spawning in the same wave once - Multiple Emenies can create themselves in a particular wave, they follow a path and destroy themselves.
+Only one wave can be done by the enemies